dsisnero/nucleoc/README.md

 ```

 Notes:
-- `tick` recomputes the snapshot synchronously in this Crystal port.
+- `tick` schedules background matching and reports whether a run is still in progress.
 - Use `parallel_fuzzy_match` or `CMLWorkerPool` for parallel batch matching.

 #### Incremental Updates with Injector